 Once contact is established, texts/photos can be sent to 1-236-999-1658 or by Zoom at email@example.com (Rural Derm)

 Download the toolkit and posters

 The Real-Time Virtual Support Toolkit for Healthcare Providers is aimed at helping physicians, nurse practitioners, and nurses in rural, remote, and First Nations communities navigate through the RTVS pathways.

 It includes the flow chart, details on how to access each pathway, Zoom instructions, frequently asked questions, bios and photos of the physicians in each RTVS team, and posters to put up in your hospital, clinic, or office.

 If you just need the posters, download them separately:

 Locums for Rural BC offers a more flexible approach to locum support, including linking locums with community.
 Temporary policy and administrative changes are now in place, addressing:

 - support for ALL RSA communities from RGPLP, RGPALP, and RSLP

 - locum assistance via Telehealth

-Real-Time Virtual Support in an initiative of the Virtual Health and Wellness Collaborative for Rural and First Nations BC.
+Real-Time Virtual Support is an initiative of the Virtual Health and Wellness Collaborative for Rural and First Nations BC.
 RTVS is made possible through the incredible work and collaboration of Rural Coordination Centre of BC (supported by the Joint Standing Committee on Rural Issues), First Nations Health Authority, Provincial Health Services Authority, Providence Health Care, BC Emergency Medicine Network, and UBC Department of Emergency Medicine.